Signature of hadron-quark crossover in binary-neutron-star mergers: Assessment of systematic uncertainties

 Figure~\ref{fig:gwgamth} shows the gravitational waveforms for the models 1.35--1.35 (top), 1.4--1.35 (middle), and 1.4--1.4 (bottom) derived with two choices of $\Gamma_\mathrm{th}$, i.e., $\Gamma_\mathrm{th}=1.75$ presented in Sec.~\ref{sec:sim} and $\Gamma_\mathrm{th}=1.5$ for comparison.
 In all the models, a smaller value of $\Gamma_\mathrm{th} = 1.5$ makes the lifetime, $t_\mathrm{life}$, of the remnant shorter.
 This is because the weak finite-temperature effect characterized by a small value of $\Gamma_\mathrm{th}$ reduces the thermal pressure in the postmerger system, accelerating the gravitational collapse.

 Quantitatively, the longer $t_\mathrm{life}$ is, the more $t_\mathrm{life}$ varies.
-For a relatively short-lived remnant with $t_\mathrm{life} \lesssim \SI{10}{\ms}$ in the models 1.4--1.35 and 1.4--1.4, the variation is only $\lesssim \SI{5}{\ms}$ as seen in the middle and bottom panels of Fig.~\ref{fig:gwgamth}.
+For a relatively short-lived remnant with $t_\mathrm{life} \lesssim \SI{10}{\ms}$ in the models 1.4--1.35 and 1.4--1.4, the variation is $\lesssim \SI{5}{\ms}$ as seen in the middle and bottom panels of Fig.~\ref{fig:gwgamth}.
 This amount of variation is comparable to truncation errors, particularly for asymmetric systems.
 For a relatively long-lived remnant with $t_\mathrm{life} \approx \SI{30}{\ms}$ in the model 1.35--1.35, the variation is also as long as $\approx \SI{15}{\ms}$.
 This indicates that a longer-lived remnant will be affected more significantly by the strength of finite-temperature effects.
 We also comment that a larger value of $\Gamma_\mathrm{th}$, e.g., probably unrealistic choice of $\Gamma_\mathrm{th}=2$, will lead to a significantly long-lived remnant (see, e.g., Ref.~\cite{Huang:2022mqp}), although neutrino emission will eventually deprive the remnant of the thermal support and induce gravitational collapse.

 These results may be summarized to the idea that the strength of finite-temperature effects will modify the informative mass range that allows us to distinguish two transition scenarios via black-hole formation during intense gravitational-wave emission.
 Still, because the variation is small for the models 1.4--1.35 and 1.4--1.4, we may robustly distinguish these scenarios with binary neutron stars with $m_0$ in an astrophysically promising mass range discussed in Sec.~\ref{sec:eos}.
-To delineate transition behavior precisely, it is desired to elaborate our understanding of finite-temperature effects further including their influence on hadron-quark transition itself~\cite{Most:2018eaw,Prakash:2021wpz,Blacker:2023afl}.
+To delineate transition behavior precisely, it is desired to elaborate our understanding of finite-temperature effects further including their influence on hadron-quark transition itself~\cite{Most:2018eaw,Prakash:2021wpz,Blacker:2023afl}, as the temperature dependence of its phase boundary makes it occur more easily at finite temperatures and softens the finite-temperature EoS.